Thursday, September 19, 2013

 is located in the Black Forest (©BZ).

 The situation, however, will change.
 On June 30, 2011, following the Fukushima disaster, the German Bundestag voted by a significant majority to immediately shut down 8 of Germany's 17 nuclear power stations, with the others to be phased out by the year 2022.
-When the last reactor is shut down, and most coal-fired power stations are scrapped, it is estimated that Germany will need an energy storage capacity buffering wind and solar energy production of at least 40 billion kilowatt-hours by the year 2050.
+When the last reactor is shut down and most coal-fired power stations are scrapped, it is estimated that Germany will need an energy storage capacity of at least 40 billion kilowatt-hours to buffer wind and solar energy production by the year 2050.

 This is why many regard the energy policy of the present government as short-sighted, at the least; some would even call it chaotic.
 PSHPSs may turn the pumped-up water masses into electricity without delay.
-In addition, most experts claim that these installations are more eco-friendly than power-to-gas solutions, where abundant renewable electricity is used to produce hydrogen or methane that, in turn, is fed into the existing gas grid.
+In addition, most experts claim that these installations are more eco-friendly than power-to-gas solutions, in which abundant renewable electricity is used to produce hydrogen or methane, which is then fed into the existing gas grid.

 The argument that the PSHPS Atdorf will fill the pockets of electricity companies